Breast Augmentation is performed under general anaesthetic in hospital, generally as a day patient.

 Tuberous: Medicare item number 45060.
 If you are eligible for this number and have full private hospital cover, it will reduce the total out of pocket costs for a breast augmentation to around $8000.

 Many women have different sized breasts.
-Most don’t realise until they visit us for a Vectra simulation which measures each side but often the difference is modest so it hasn’t impacted bra cup size.
+Most don’t realise until they visit us for a Vectra simulation which measures each side.
+Often the difference is modest so it hasn’t impacted bra cup size.
 In those cases, Dr Moncrieff may use two slightly different implant sizes to help even them up.

 But for other women, the difference is so significant that they need very different sized implants.
 In these cases a Medicare rebate may apply (see the Medicare tab above).